SeaDve/Mousai/README.md

 Note: This uses the API of audd.io, so it is necessary to log in to their site to get more trials.

 Why you will love Mousai?
-* 🎵 Identify the title and artist of the song within seconds.
+* 🎵 Recognize songs within seconds or save for later when offline
-* 🎙️ Use your microphone or audio from desktop.
+* 🎙️ Use microphone or desktop audio
-* 🎸 Store the identified song including the album art in history.
+* 🎸 Build a repertoire of recognized songs
-* 🎼 Preview the identified song with the native player.
+* 🎼 Quickly preview the song within the interface
-* 🌐 Browse and listen the song from different providers.
+* 🌐 Browse and listen the song from different providers
-* 📱 Easy-to-use user interface.
+* 📱 Easy-to-use user interface
-* ⌨️ User-friendly keyboard shortcuts.

 ## 🌈 AudD